contactlab/saray/README.md

 For a simple `HTTP GET`:

 - test URL to map: `HTTP GET` to  `/give/me/some/data`
 - JSON file path: `[root]/give/me/some/data.GET.json`

 For a parametrized `HTTP GET`:

 - test URL to map: `HTTP GET` to  `/give/me/some/data?traveler=marty&friend=emmet`
 - JSON file path: `[root]/give/me/some/data?traveler=marty&friend=emmet.GET.json`

 For a parametrized `HTTP POST`:

 - test URL to map: `HTTP POST` to  `/give/me/some/data` with `x-www-form-urlencoded` parameters like traveler:marty friend:emmet
 - JSON file path: `[root]/give/me/some/data?traveler=marty&friend=emmet.POST.json`

 The same applies for the others `HTTP` methods.

-## A note on HTTP POSTs

-This stubber has a basic support for POST requests, so the parameters should be very simple, similar to a GET request.

 ## Data stubbed in JS format

 From version 1.5.0 Saray has the built-in support for data stubbed in JS format.
 With this new format, you can prepare scriptable stubbed data interpeted directly by Node.js.

 Every JS-stubbed file must be a Node.js module exporting a single function.
-This function can take four parameters:
+This function can take up to four parameters:

 - *req*: [Express Request object](http://expressjs.com/en/4x/api.html#req)
 - *res*: [Express Response object](http://expressjs.com/en/4x/api.html#res)